United Palace: Auditorium

 The auditorium, designed in the Byzantine and Romanesque styles, seated over 4,000 people in its heyday.
 The seating capacity has been downsized over the years to about 3,400 seats by the 21st century.
 (Note: Sources from the late 20th and early 21st century gave conflicting figures of 3,564, 3,444, 3,361, 3,352, or 3,293 seats.)
 The seats are spread across a parterre-level orchestra and a balcony level.
 The balcony itself is split into three sections: a main balcony, an upper loge, and a lower loge.
 There are niches decorated with bodhisattvas.
 The auditorium also has rosettes, acanthus leaves, and tendril motifs that depict birds, cherubs, lions, centaurs, griffins, and buraqs.

 The auditorium originally was a single-screen theater, with a wide screen similar to those in the other Wonder Theaters.
 It had a double stage and three lifts in the orchestra pit.
 The orchestra lifts could be raised to create an extension of the theater's stage.
 There were also large openings below the stage to allow scenery to be moved.
 Like the other Wonder Theaters, the Loew's 175th Street featured a "Wonder Morton" theater pipe organ manufactured by the Robert Morton Organ Company.
 The organ featured a console with 4 manuals and 23 ranks of pipes.
 The United Palace's organ, which is seven stories high, is the only Wonder Theater organ that remains in use.
 Events featuring "Live Organ" accompaniment used an electronic organ.
 After World War II, the organ was sealed for 25 years and was not rediscovered until 1970.
 The piano, chairs, and organ could be moved to make way for scenery.
-The organ console remains in place but is inoperable as of 2016.
+The organ console remains in place; it was inoperable for decades but was restored in the 2020s.